Oldest Dinosaur Nursery Found: Photos

 Check out the Oldest Dinosaur Nursery Found: Photos

 Jan.
 23, 2012

+-- The oldest known dinosaur nesting site, dating to 190 million years ago, has been unearthed in Golden Gate Highlands National Park, South Africa.
+The extraordinary site, described in the latest Proceedings of the National Academy of Sciences, includes multiple dinosaur nests, eggs, hatchlings and the remains of adults for this species, Massospondylus.
+Project leader Robert Reisz, a professor of biology at the University of Toronto Mississauga, told Discovery News that the dinosaur was herbivorous.
+Like its sauropod relatives, it had a very small head and an extremely long neck.
+The hatchlings walked on all fours, but adults were bipedal.
 "The transition from four legs to two during an individual's lifetime is a very unusual growth pattern that we rarely see in animals, but we do see it in humans," Reisz said.
 "The largest articulated skeleton of this animal was about 6 meters (19.7 feet) in length, but they probably grew even larger."